Harnath Bain

-Harnath Bain (হরনাথ বাইন) is a Awami League politician and the former Member of Parliament of Bakerganj-12.
+Harnath Bain (হরনাথ বাইন) is an Awami League politician and a former member of parliament for Bakerganj-12.

 Career

 Bain was elected to parliament from Bakerganj-12 as an Awami League candidate in 1973.

 Bain contested the 1991 parliamentary election from Barisal-2 as an Awami League candidate and lost the election to the Workers Party of Bangladesh candidate, Rashed Khan Menon.